Aaron Plessinger: 450 career

 Plessinger started off 2024 strong, with multiple top five finishes and taking his first 450 supercross win at the third round in San Diego.
 For the first time in his career, this made him the championship leader in the 450SX class.
 He held the lead after finishing third at the fourth round but would lose it after the fifth round in Detroit.
 A further third would follow at the seventh round in Arlington, before a crash in the first qualifying session at round thirteen in Foxborough, Massachusetts resulted in a fractured elbow.
 This ruled him out for the remainder of the supercross season.
 Returning for the 2024 AMA National Motocross Championship, Plessinger carried on his good form, picking up six overall podium finishes and finishing third in the 450 standings for the second year running.
 This performance was enough to see him be picked to represent his country at the 2024 Motocross des Nations, marking his third appearance at the event.
 Finishing seventh and eighth in his two races, Plessinger was part of the team that finished in the runner-up spot behind Australia.

 After a tough start to the 2025 AMA Supercross Championship, with two non-finishes across the first three rounds, Plessinger was able to record four third places and a win in the mud in Foxborough.
 These results saw him finish sixth in the final standings.
 He followed this up with a strong start to the 2025 AMA National Motocross Championship, finished second overall at the second round and third overall at the third round.
 Ongoing health issues revolving around low cortisol levels resulted in Plessinger missing the final four rounds of the championship and the three SuperMotocross playoff rounds.
+Returning for the 2026 AMA Supercross Championship, Plessinger recorded several finishes in the lower-half of the top-ten during the opening rounds of the season.
+A crash at the round in Birmingham, Alabama caused a labral tear in his hip, ruling him out for the rest of the supercross season.